 Leave the build platform at the bottom of the printer, its only purpose in this test will be to catch the spiral of extruded filament.

 The file will preheat the extruder, then beep and show a prompt to press the ‘OK’ button.
 After this, it will start extruding what the printer believes to be 100 mm of filament.
-The carriage will move in a square pattern while doing this, this ensures that the test is more or less realistic (my initial attempts to just extrude from a stationary position proved unreliable).
+The carriage will move in a square pattern while doing this, this is not strictly required but it does help to nicely coil up the extruded strand.
 Don't mind the weird zig-zag dance at the end, this is to ensure the file has enough commands to avoid confusing messages on the LCD display.
-At the end, the display should show the extrusion counter at exactly 0.100 m, because that is what the printer believes to have extruded (even though in reality, it almost never is).
+At the end, the display should show the extrusion counter at exactly 0.100 m because that is what the printer believes to have extruded (even though in reality, it almost never is).